HolgerAusB/temp-wiki/Auto-Updating Wallabag's site-depended config.md

 ## How-to:

 Go to a folder to which the wallabag user, e.g www-data, has read permission.
 The second command automatically creates a subfolder and retrieves the files.
-The folder should be outside the path of wallabag itself, it also should not exposed to the public internet by apache2, nginx, etc:
+The folder should be outside the path of wallabag itself, it also should not beeing exposed to the public internet by apache2, nginx, etc:
 ```
 cd /var/www/
 sudo git clone https://github.com/fivefilters/ftr-site-config